27 Building a DSL

 specify(mpg ~ wt + hp, mtcars)

 S3 dispatch as polymorphism.
-If your DSL should work on multiple data backends (data frames, databases, remote APIs), define your verbs as S3 generics.
-Each backend gets its own method.
+If your DSL should work on multiple data backends (data frames, databases, remote APIs), define your verbs as S3 generics so each backend gets its own method.
 This is exactly how dplyr supports data frames and SQL databases with the same syntax.

-Expression builders. ggplot2’s approach: each operation returns an object, and the objects compose.
-The user builds up a description; execution is deferred until the end.
-This separates specification from computation and makes the DSL composable.
+Expression builders.
+The ggplot2 approach: each operation returns an object, and the objects compose.
+The user builds up a description while execution is deferred until the end, separating specification from computation and making the DSL composable.
+When should you not use these techniques?

 27.5 eval(parse(text = ...)): the anti-pattern